Balanced softmax cross-entropy for incremental learning with and without memory: Proposed method

 \subsection{Balanced Softmax Cross-Entropy}

 Due to the limited size of the replay memory, the training set $\mathcal{X}_t\cup \mathcal{X}_M$ contains only few tens of samples for each of the old classes while containing hundreds or thousands of samples for each of the new classes at each incremental step.
-The discrepancy in the classes frequency between the training set and the testing set, as the latter contains the same number of samples for each classes, induces a bias towards the most recently learned classes~\citep{belouadah2019il2m, Hou_2019_CVPR,wu2019large} as illustrated on Figure~\ref{fig:confmat_ILbaseline} with the IL-Baseline procedure.
-It appears that the model tends to predict the classes which had the largest number of samples in the training set during the last incremental steps (the new classes) rather than the old classes.
-This situation is similar to the Long-Tailed Visual Recognition problem where a model is evaluated on a balanced test dataset after being trained on a dataset composed of few classes which are over-represented (the head classes) and a large number of classes which are under-represented (the tail classes).
+The testing set, however, contains the same number of samples for both the new classes and the old classes.
+This discrepancy induces a bias towards the most recently learned classes~\citep{belouadah2019il2m, Hou_2019_CVPR,wu2019large} as illustrated in Figure~\ref{fig:confmat_ILbaseline} with the IL-Baseline procedure.
+As can be seen from the figure, the model tends to predict the classes which had the largest number of samples in the training set during the last incremental steps (the new classes) rather than the old classes.
+This situation is similar to the Long-Tailed Visual Recognition problem where a model is evaluated on a balanced test dataset after being trained on a dataset composed of a few classes that are over-represented (the head classes) and a large number of classes that are under-represented (the tail classes).

-Based on this observation, we propose to replace the Softmax activation function by the Balanced Softmax for the Cross-Entropy loss during the training procedure.
-This activation function has been initially introduced by \cite{NEURIPS2020_2ba61cc3} to address the label distribution shift between the training and testing in Long-Tailed Visual Recognition.
+Based on this observation, we propose to replace the Standard Softmax activation function with the Balanced Softmax for the Cross-Entropy loss during the training procedure.
+This activation function has been initially introduced by \cite{NEURIPS2020_2ba61cc3} to address the label distribution shift between the training set and test set in Long-Tailed Visual Recognition.